Note: This article is part two of a series. Read part one here.

 The War

-With our military being the smallest it has been in decades (sitting at 2.1 million active duty and reserve personnel across all United States Armed Forces branches as of late 2025; all of our major adversaries will have equal or more troops in much smaller geographical areas while we have to cover the entire world), the axis will launch a coordinated, global attack.
-A strategic countervalue attack on the continental United States and a simultaneous invasion of our allies would not only divide U.S. and allied military power to prevent a coordinated defense, it would also destroy any semblance of economic power in our nation.
+With our military being the smallest it has been in decades (sitting at 2.1 million active duty and reserve personnel across all United States Armed Forces branches as of late 2025) the axis will launch a coordinated, global attack.
+All of our major adversaries will have equal or more troops in much smaller geographical areas while we have to cover the entire world.
+A strategic countervalue attack on the continental United States and a simultaneous invasion of our allies would not only divide U.S. and allied military power to prevent a coordinated defense, but it would also severely degrade our nation’s economic power.
 Especially with the advent of long-range missiles, artificial satellites, and cyberweapons, adversarial state actors do not need to physically invade us to inflict catastrophic damage.

 Controlling the Narrative and Cementing Economic Influence